zino-hofmann/graphql-flutter/README.md

 ### Offline Cache

-The in-memory cache can autmaticly be saved to and restored from offline storage.
+The in-memory cache can automatically be saved to and restored from offline storage.
 Setting it up is as easy as wrapping your app with the `CacheProvider` widget.

 ```dart
 ...